Adldap2/Adldap2/README.md

 ## Description

-adLDAP2 is a PHP class library that provides LDAP authentication and integration with Active Directory.
+adLDAP2 is a PHP class library that provides LDAP authentication and Active Directory management tools.

 ## Requirements